bas-ansible-roles-collection/system-firewall/README.md

-If you are using the BAS maintained CentOS 7 base image, from the [BAS Packer VM Templates project](https://github.com/antarctica/packer-vm-templates), you will need to ensure you are version *0.3.0* or greater to satisfy the first requirement.
+If you are using the BAS maintained CentOS 7 base image, from the [BAS Packer VM Templates project](https://github.com/antarctica/packer-vm-templates), you will need to ensure you are using version *0.3.0* or greater to satisfy the first requirement.
 Previous versions did not activate the firewall by default.

 ## Limitations